Surviving the jungle lifestyle in Belize requires long-term discipline. Excitement gets you here. Discipline determines whether you stay.

 • If you’ve trained yourself to push through discomfort, the isolation, heat, or demanding physical work won’t break you.

 Jungle living requires a level of preparedness that isn’t just about survival—it’s about sustaining a way of life.
 The discipline you build in normal times determines how well you handle difficult situations, such as hurricanes or prolonged power outages.
+Mental resilience for jungle living in Belize is built long before it is tested.

 A new septic tank hole and leach field trench – these jobs can’t be done during the rainy season, and it’s best to tackle them first thing in the morning.